Year

 Can humans teach machines to move?
 These four animated films use research into motion capture for a collaboration with dancer and choreographer Dwayne-Antony Simms.
 The duet between machine and dancer is a conversation of balance, mimicry and challenge.
 Here choreography reflects expressive human emotion but is also a tool to source accurate, useful data to makes beautiful moving forms.
 Simms’ improvisation with his initially invisible opponents – which change from smart materials to drone swarms – was transformed into a futurist, expressionistic and surprisingly natural pas de deux.
 Dance lets the humanity emerge from the abstract.

-Machine Learning is the second set of films in our Hype Cycle series.
-It builds on our past experiments with motion studies, and asks: when will machines achieve human agility?
+Machine Learning builds on our past experiments with motion studies, and asks: when will machines achieve human agility?

 Set in a spacious, well-worn dance studio, a dancer teaches a series of robots how to move.
 As the robots’ abilities develop from shaky mimicry to composed mastery, a physical dialogue emerges between man and machine – mimicking, balancing, challenging, competing, outmanoeuvring.